edgedb/edgedb-js/README.md

 **edgedb** is the official [EdgeDB](https://github.com/edgedb/edgedb) driver for JavaScript and TypeScript.

-The library requires NodeJS 10 or later.
+The library requires Node.js 12+.

 ## Installation